ITP 2.0 and Stabilizing Adtech

 Moments That Matter

-Amazon is testing a new ad format which entices users to leave a review – Digiday.
+Amazon is testing a new ad format that entices users to leave a review – Digiday.

 Where are your new readers going to come from this year – News aggregators topped the list and social networks went down – NiemenLab.